pirolab/react-fullwith-gallery/README.md

 ### Usage
 To use the useSliderDrag hook, follow these steps:
 - **Import the Hook**: Import the useSliderDrag hook in your component.
-- **Setup State and Dispatch**: Ensure you have the necessary state values and a dispatch function from your Redux store.
+- **Setup State and Dispatch**: Ensure you have the necessary state values and a dispatch function from your context provider.
 - **Create a Container Reference**: Use a ref to reference the slider container in your component.
 - **Integrate Drag Handlers**: Attach the drag event handlers returned by the hook to the slider element.
 ```